idoros/stack-context/README.md

 **THIS IS NOT PRODUCTION CODE** :)

-We wanted to go over the interesting ideas in the post [Algebraic effects for the rest of us](https://overreacted.io/algebraic-effects-for-the-rest-of-us/) by Dan Abramov, where he explains what algebraic effects are and how they might be implemented in a futuristic version of ES.
+We wanted to go over the interesting ideas in the original post [Algebraic effects for the rest of us](https://overreacted.io/algebraic-effects-for-the-rest-of-us/) by Dan Abramov, where he explains what algebraic effects are and how they might be implemented in a futuristic version of ES.

-In this document we hope to go over use cases that can benefit from such a solution and see how far we can go in implementing a mechanism that would work today (**not for production obviously**).
+In this document we hope to go over use cases that can benefit from such a solution and see how far we can go in implementing a mechanism that can work today in Javascript.

 ---